changlinli/shuangrimu/drafts/language-agnostic-intro-to-dependent-types.md

 }
 ```

+The crucial point to see here is that the return value of `Refl` is a
+constrained version of `IsEqual` rather than a completely unconstrained
+`IsEqual(t, x, y)`.

-We are using the trick of having a single value `x` in the argument to `Refl`
+By having a single value `x` in the argument to `Refl` duplicated in the return
-duplicated in the return type of `IsEqual`.
-This constrains `IsEqual`'s `x` and
+type of `IsEqual`, we constrain `IsEqual`'s `x` and `y` arguments to be equal to
-`y` arguments to be equal to each other in a way that the type checker can see.
+each other in a way that the type checker can see.  `IsEqual` and its analogues
-`IsEqual` and its analogues are very fundamental types in dependently typed
+are very fundamental types in dependently typed languages.
+They allow us to take
-languages.
-They allow us to take the implicit notion of type equality in the
+the implicit notion of type equality in the "brains" of our type checker and use
-"brains" of our type checker and use an explicit representation of it.
-And
+an explicit representation of it.
+And because dependent types allow for runtime
-because dependent types allow for runtime values to exist in types, we can
+values to exist in types, we can create a type that uses the type checker's
-create a type that uses the type checker's implicit notion of equality to create
+implicit notion of equality to create a compile-time representation of equality
-a compile-time representation of equality among runtime values!
+among runtime values!

 How does it work?
 Well let's take it for a spin.